-- 2.-(1) Save where paragraph 3(a) applies, you must observe this code of conduct - (a) whenever you conduct the business, or are present at a meeting, of your authority; - (b) whenever you act, claim to act or give the impression you are acting in the role of member to which you were elected or appointed; - (c) whenever you act, claim to act or give the impression you are acting as a representative of your authority; or - (d) at all times and in any capacity, in respect of conduct identified in paragraphs 6(1)(a) and 7. - (2) You should read this code together with the general principles prescribed under section 49(2) of the Local Government Act 2000 in relation to Wales. - 3.
+- 2.-(1) Save where paragraph 3(a) applies, you must observe this code of conduct - (a) whenever you conduct the business, or are present at a meeting, of your authority; - (b) whenever you act, claim to act or give the impression you are acting in the role of member to which you were elected or appointed; - (c) whenever you act, claim to act or give the impression you are acting as a representative of your authority; or - (d) at all times and in any capacity, in respect of conduct identified in paragraphs 6(1)(a) and 7. - (e) leaders of political groups must take reasonable steps to promote and maintain high standards of conduct by members of the group. - (2) You should read this code together with the general principles prescribed under section 49(2) of the Local Government Act 2000 in relation to Wales. - 3.
 Where you are elected, appointed or nominated by your authority to serve - (a) on another relevant authority, or any other body, which includes a Local Health Board you must, when acting for that other authority or body, comply with the code of conduct of that other authority or body; or - (b) on any other body which does not have a code relating to the conduct of its members, you must, when acting for that other body, comply with this code of conduct, except and insofar as it conflicts with any other lawful obligations to which that other body may be subject.